Introduction

 see United Kingdom

-- new laws or changes to existing laws are initiated by the States of Deliberation; passage requires majority vote; many laws have been passed; in 2019, 60 laws were passed
+- new laws or changes to existing laws are initiated by the States of Deliberation; passage requires majority vote

 - unwritten; includes royal charters, statutes, and common law and practice